jnozzi/cocoadev.com/markdown/HowToDeployAnApp.md

 You're quite right I should have done that in the first place.
 Here's the crash.log:

-Command: General/MyApplication
+Command: MyApplication
-Path:    /Users/*****/General/MyApplication.app/Contents/General/MacOS/General/MyApplication
+Path:    /Users/*****/MyApplication.app/Contents/MacOS/MyApplication
 Version: ??? (???)
 PID:     14313
 Thread:  Unknown

 Link (dyld) error:

-dyld: /Users/*****/General/MyApplication.app/Contents/General/MacOS/General/MyApplication can't open library: /System/Library/General/PrivateFrameworks/General/ZeroLink.framework/Versions/A/General/ZeroLink  (No such file or directory, errno = 2)
+dyld: /Users/*****/MyApplication.app/Contents/MacOS/MyApplication can't open library: /System/Library/PrivateFrameworks/ZeroLink.framework/Versions/A/ZeroLink  (No such file or directory, errno = 2)

 This particular file exists on my computer but not on the target computer.
 I tried dragging it across, but I don't have write priviliges there, and that shouldn't be the real solution anyway.
 Again, I am cleaning all targets before rebuilding in deployment mode, and the Info window does show that  zerolink is turned off.
 Thanks for any insights.

 ----

-You're using General/ZeroLink.
+You're using ZeroLink.
 There's more than one place to turn it off, evidently you just didn't hit the right place yet.
-More specifically, you have to disable it in your General/BuildStyle/General/BuildConfiguration, not just the main target.
+More specifically, you have to disable it in your BuildStyle/BuildConfiguration, not just the main target.